SkypLabs/lays-rabbitmq/README.md

 # LAYS RabbitMQ

-Docker image used by the LAYS project in order to provide a [RabbitMQ][1] instance.
+Docker image used by the LAYS project to provide a [RabbitMQ][1] instance.

+This project is no more maintened.

 ## License